 4 common limiting beliefs

-For a very long time I was a pessimistic person.
-I didn't think of myself as unhappy per se, but I wouldn't have told you I was excited for life.
-I thought I was "realistic", "logical" and bursting at the seams with "common sense."
+For a very long time, I was a pessimistic person.
+I didn't think of myself as unhappy per se, but I wouldn't have told you I was excited about life.
+I thought I was "realistic," "logical," and bursting at the seams with "common sense."

-Little did I know I was totally holding myself back from a life that has so much more to offer.
+Little did I know I was holding myself back from a life with so much more to offer.
 Looking back, I can see exactly where I was going wrong.

-Changing these four limiting beliefs have changed my life and what I've been able to manifest for myself, and they can for you too.
+Changing these four limiting beliefs has changed my life and what I've been able to manifest for myself, and they can for you, too.

 1. I am a victim of my circumstances

 Most of the world sees themselves as a victim.
-They take little to zero ownership of their experience and instead believe it is outside forces that make them broke, sick, unhappy, lonely, etc.
+They take little to zero ownership of their experience and instead believe outside forces make them broke, sick, unhappy, lonely, etc.

-When we make ourself a victim, we take away our own power.
-When you blame someone else or outer circumstances for your current reality, you make your situation hopeless, because you are in essence saying you can't change it or do anything about it.
+When we make ourselves victims, we take away our own power.
+When you blame someone else or outer circumstances for your current reality, you make your situation hopeless because you are essentially saying you can't change it or do anything about it.
 And something can be done for absolutely anything imaginable.

 Every single thing in your reality is a reflection of what you have chosen to believe is true for you.
-It started out with a thought, turned into a chronic pattern of thinking, morphed into a belief and was sent down to your subconscious mind where it cemented itself.
-And once a belief makes its way down into your subconscious mind, it is then executed and put into motion.
+It started out with a thought, turned into a chronic pattern of thinking, morphed into a belief, and was sent down to your subconscious mind, where it cemented itself.
+Once a belief makes its way down into your subconscious mind, it is then executed and put into motion.
 Your beliefs will always confirm your reality.

 But people like to be victims.
-It takes the responsibility away and it gets people around to console and feel sorry for you (at least you think they do).
-They become enraged if this victim mentality is threatened, saying "how dare you say that I attracted this horrible situation into my life".
-This is the nature of our Universe though–like attracts like.
+It takes away the responsibility and gets people to console and feel sorry for you (at least, you think they do).
+They become enraged if this victim mentality is threatened, saying, "How dare you say that I attracted this horrible situation into my life?"
+This is the nature of our Universe, though–like attracts like.

-When you understand that your thoughts are vibration and energy, you realize that you are the captain of your ship.
+When you understand that your thoughts are vibration and energy, you realize you are your ship's captain.
 You no longer have to let yourself thrash around in the ocean in a crappy life preserve.

 Never see yourself as a victim.
 Get back behind the wheel of your ship and navigate it to calmer waters.